 In order to characterize existing geomorphic conditions, standard rapid field assessment tools (RGA, RSAT, Down's) were applied on a reach basis.
 Results of this field investigation identified channel widening as the dominant mode of adjustment along both Berczy and Bruce Creeks.
 Reaches BR-3 (Bruce Creek) and BER-3 (Berczy Creek) were identified within their respective systems as being the most sensitive to land use change (i.e., highest RGA scores).
 Detailed field assessments, including a topographic survey of the channel centerline and cross-sectional form, were completed on each of these reaches for the purpose of determining erosion thresholds.
-Referencing the median grain size and flow conditions at the time of survey, critical shear stress values of 9.6 N/m2 and 6.5 N/m2 were identified for Bruce Creek and Berczy Creek, respectively.
+Referencing the median grain size and flow conditions at the time of survey, critical shear stress values of 9.6 N/m and 6.5 N/m were identified for Bruce Creek and Berczy Creek, respectively.

-In order to understand the potential impacts of the proposed development plan on channel morphology, an impact assessment was undertaken with respect to stormwater erosion control, in addition to road and servicing stream corridor crossings.
-For the erosion control analysis, a comparison pre- and post-development (controlled) flow conditions for the 25 mm, 30 mm and 35 mm storm events under 24 hour, 48 hour and 72 hour detention scenarios was undertaken for nodes located at the downstream limit of the subject property to evaluate how closely post-development conditions can replicate existing condition hydrograph (peak, volume and form), focusing on those portions of the hydrograph above the critical discharge.
-Results of the analysis indicated that, for both Berczy Creek and Bruce Creek, the 48-hour detention scenario was able to most closely replicate modelled existing conditions (i.e., difference in pre to post cumulative time of exceedance within 5%) without resulting in an over-control of flows.
-Overcontrol of stormwater within the system is undesirable as the transport of sand-sized material and washload within both Berczy and Bruce Creeks is critical to the maintenance of channel form and function.
-As such, the 48-hour detention scenario was identified as the preferred erosion control approach for Berczy Creek and Bruce Creek, through which existing rates of channel erosion are not anticipated under the post-development condition.
+In order to understand the potential impacts of the proposed development plan on channel morphology, an impact assessment was undertaken with respect to stormwater management, in addition to NHS crossings.
+For the erosion control analysis, a comparison of pre- and post-development (controlled) flow conditions was undertaken for the 25 mm, 30 mm, 35 mm, 5-year, 25-year and 100-year storm events under 24 hour, 48 hour and 72 hour detention scenarios for nodes located at the downstream limit of the subject property to evaluate how closely post-development conditions can replicate existing condition hydrograph (peak, volume and form), focusing on those portions of the hydrograph above the critical discharge.
+Results of the analysis indicated that, for both Berczy Creek and Bruce Creek, the 48-hour detention scenario was able to most closely replicate modelled existing conditions without resulting in an over-control of flows.
+Over-control of stormwater within the system is undesirable as the transport of sand-sized material and washload within both Berczy and Bruce Creeks is critical to the maintenance of aquatic habitat conditions, channel form and function.
+As such, the 48-hour detention scenario was identified as the preferred erosion control approach for Berczy Creek and Bruce Creek, through which exacerbation of existing rates of channel erosion are not anticipated under the post-development condition.

 Only one road crossing of the Natural Heritage System (NHS) is proposed through the development plan.
 A 40 m clear span bridge is proposed to cross Bruce Creek.
 In accordance with the TRCA Crossings Guideline for Valley and Stream Corridors, an evaluation of channel planform (both current and historic) was undertaken at the proposed crossing location.
-Based on this evaluation, the 40 m span was deemed sufficient to accommodate the governing meander amplitude in vicinity of the crossing, in addition to a factor of safety which would accommodate for long-term adjustments in channel form.
+Based on this evaluation, the 40 m span was deemed sufficient to accommodate long-term trends in channel form and meander geometry.
 Further, a review of the HEC-RAS model output for more frequent storm events in vicinity of the proposed crossing indicated a minimal impact on instream hydraulics.

-Two (2) pedestrian crossings are proposed as part of the trail system: one crossing of Berczy Creek and one crossing of Bruce Creek.
+Pedestrian crossings proposed as part of the trail system were also reviewed.
 The proposed trail crossings will be located at existing cart path crossings and will utilize the existing bridge footings.
 As no instream works are proposed in association with the trail crossings, and the existing crossings appear to be performing well, additional geomorphic design criteria have not been identified for these crossings.